Catherinne Mejia

 Purdue University

 Catherinne (“Cathy”) Mejia is from El Salvador and holds a bachelor’s degree in Environment and Development Engineering from Zamorano University (Honduras).
-She is currently a Master’s Student in Environmental and Ecological Engineering (EEE) at Purdue, co-advised by Prof. Liddell and Prof. Deandrae Smith (Food Science).
-Her research involves drying dairy forage with a radio-frequency dryer while conducting a Life Cycle Assessment (LCA) to measure environmental impacts.
+She is currently an MS student in Environmental and Ecological Engineering (EEE) at Purdue, co-advised by Prof. Liddell and Prof. Deandrae Smith (Food Science).
+Her research involves exploring the quality, safety, and environmental impacts of dielectric heating methods for drying and preserving agricultural products.
+As part of this work, she is conducting a Life Cycle Assessment (LCA) of alfalfa hay drying methods along with nutritional and microbial analysis of the resulting products as dairy forage.
 Catherinne is interested in interdisciplinary research that aims to reduce environmental impacts and promote sustainability of the production chain, with a focus on agriculture and industry.
 In her free time, she enjoys baking, hiking, and spending time with friends.

 Education: